 Our Science

 Pelareorep specifically targets cancer cells and induces a cascade of inflammatory responses that activate the innate and adaptive immune system to destroy the tumor while sparing normal tissue.
-Pelareorep’s unique ability to introduce double-stranded RNA, a powerful immune stimulant, directly into cancer cells results in PD-L1 upregulation and cytokine and chemokine production, inducing enhanced infiltration and T-cell activation.
+The unique ability of pelareorep to introduce dsRNA, a powerful immune stimulant, directly into cancer cells results in PD-L1 upregulation and cytokine and chemokine production, inducing enhanced infiltration and T-cell activation.
 Because pelareorep replicates only in tumor cells, it is well-tolerated by patients.

 Intravenous pela evades neutralization by associating with mononuclear cells in the blood and is delivered to the tumor.